- Experience lively Jemaa el-Fna Square - the busiest square in Africa

 Welcome to Marrakech!
-Nicknamed the "Red City" for its 1000-year old red sandstone city walls and buildings, Marrakech is a major economic center.
+Nicknamed the "Red City" for its 1000-year-old red sandstone city walls and buildings, Marrakech is a major economic center.
 Marrakech has Berber rather than Arab roots and was once an important trading capital for tribes of the Atlas mountains.
-Orient yourself around Marrakech's bustling Jemaa el-Fna Square: the souks (markets) are to the north, the Koutoubia Mosque and Gardens to the west and the kasbah (fort or fortification) area with the Saadian Tombs, Bahia Palace, and El Badi Palace are to the south.
+Orient yourself around Marrakech's bustling Jemaa el-Fna Square: the souks (markets) are to the north, the Koutoubia Mosque and Gardens lie to the west, and the kasbah (fort or fortification) area with the Saadian Tombs, Bahia Palace, and El Badi Palace are to the south.
 In the Ville Nouvelle, you will find the Majorelle Gardens.

-For a unique way to tour the medina (old quarter), board a calèche (French for horse-drawn carriage) and begin to adjust to your surroundings.
+For a unique way to tour the medina (old quarter), board a calèche (French for horse-drawn carriage).
 Notice the fondouks—medieval inns that provided merchants and travelers with shelter and supplies.
 Today some have been converted into residences or large shopping areas and workshops that you can explore.
 Find your way to the Koutoubia Mosque and take a respite from the heat in its gardens amid fountains and palms.
 Though the mosque cannot be entered by non-muslims, it's worth checking out its 12th-century foundations and minaret.

-Day 2: Over the High Atlas to Ouarzazate
+Day 2: Over the High Atlas Mountains to Ouarzazate

-Day 3: Zagora and camping in the Sahara
+Day 3: Zagora & Camping in the Sahara

 Zagora's wealth, achieved from successful date cultivation, is obvious in the wide central avenue and the quality of many of its buildings.
 Explore Zagora before you make your way to your accommodation outside the city.
 You will have the option to switch gears and ride a personal camel to trek into the desert and to your campsite, traveling between sand dunes paralleling the faces of high rocky mountains.
 Enjoy the sunset and your evening meal before settling around the campfire to listen to traditional drumming and singing.
 Retire to your Bedouin-style tent, sleeping under a blanket of stars.

 Rise early to experience a desert sunrise before riding your camel to meet your transfer.
-Stop in nearby Tamegroute.
-An unassuming city on the edge of the desert, its houses colored the same as the sand, is worth exploring.
-Discover the Islamic Library.
-Home to almost 50,000 volumes collected from around the world, the library was once considered to be the richest library in North Africa.
+Stop in nearby Tamegroute, an unassuming city on the edge of the desert with houses colored the same as the sand, that is worth exploring.
+Discover the Islamic Library, home to almost 50,000 volumes collected from around the world.
+The library was once considered to be the richest library in North Africa.
 For a unique lesson on pottery, visit one of the oldest family-run pottery workshops and discover why Tamegroute's pottery is the color green.

 Make your way back toward Ouarzazate and travel further north to the nearby Aït Benhaddou Kasbah.
 A protected UNESCO site, Aït Benhaddou is the most famous kasbah in Morocco and once held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
 Spend the night in the old town and wander the empty alleys after the day-crowds have left.
 Pay a nominal fee to enter a few of the kasbahs and climb up to the rooftop for pretty views of the surrounding ksours (individual kasbahs) and Ouarzazate Valley.